admacro/sicp/README.md

 SICPython
 ==========

 SICPython stands for SICP implemented in Python.
+Scheme implementation is also included.

 This repo holds Scheme and Python 3+ implementation of assignments of the book [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/).